-Over the past twenty years of writing about Tactical Fitness and the previous 10 years preparing and serving in the tactical professions, there have been great strides taken by military, police, and fire fighter programs with regards to fitness preparation, testing, training, maintenance and longevity.
+Over the past 20 years of writing about tactical fitness and the previous 10 years in the tactical professions, there have been great strides taken by military, police and firefighter programs with regard to fitness preparation, testing, training, maintenance and longevity.

-In fact, the following is a list of necessities in the tactical profession that require no talent:
+The following is a list of necessities in the tactical profession that require no talent: